1. Your email signatures are not centrally managed.

 Should you take this route, you can only expect the damage to get worse and worse.
 When copying someone else’s email signature, you inherit the mistakes and errors from their original.
 The email signature gets worse; it’s like a bad cycle that you cannot get out of unless you start from scratch.
 Don’t copy someone else’s email signature!

 4. You copy and paste the company logo from your company’s web site into your email signatures.

 This is such a bad idea.
-Independent of the email program’s email signature editor that you paste it into, a logo that is copy and pasted will always appear as a foreign element.
-Hence, your poorly designed email signatures will be the reason that your company’s emails are marked as spam, or show up in the recipient’s inbox with a paperclip, as if there is an attachment in the email.
+Independent of the email program’s email signature editor that you paste it into, a copy and paste logo will always appear as a foreign element.
+Hence, your poorly designed email signatures will be the reason that your company’s emails are marked as spam or show up in the recipient’s inbox with a paperclip as if there is an attachment in the email.

 5. You use Microsoft Word to design your email signature and use it in Outlook.

 This is another classic mistake to avoid.
 Lacking better knowledge, you design the email signature in Word and copy it into Outlook’s email signature editor.
-Everything is good, right?
+Everything is good.

-With email signatures it is the same.
-You cannot expect your email signatures to look exactly the same in all email programs, on all platforms, across all devices – unless you design it properly.
-Email programs are just little browsers who display your emails, so consider the design of your email signature carefully, and how it should be coded.
+With email signatures, it is the same.
+You cannot expect your email signatures to look the same in all email programs, on all platforms, across all devices – unless you design it properly.
+Email programs are just little browsers that display your emails, so consider your email signature design carefully and how it should be coded.

 7. You have linked to a logo that does not exist anymore.